tikv/pd/README.md

 + `cluster-id`: The unique ID to distinguish different PD clusters.
 It can't be changed after bootstrapping.
 + `name`: The human readable name for this node.
 + `client-urls`: The listening URL list for client traffic.
-+ `peer-urls`: The listening URL list for peer traffic
++ `peer-urls`: The listening URL list for peer traffic.

 Using `curl` to see PD member: